datagovuk/guidance/organogram-upload.md

 title: "Organogram upload"
 ---

-You can now (from 3rd October 2016) upload organogram data (sometimes called ‘organogram returns’) to data.gov.uk.
+From 3 October 2016, you can upload organogram data (sometimes called 'organogram returns') to data.gov.uk.

 Before you start, you must:

 * [read our guidance] to find out what data your organisation must publish
-* get a copy of the previous organogram spreadsheet or download a fresh [spreadsheet template]
+* get a copy of the previous organogram spreadsheet or [download a new spreadsheet template]
-* fill out the spreadsheet with your organization data
+* fill out the spreadsheet with your organisation data

 ## Get an editor account on data.gov.uk

-Publishers need to get themselves an account on data.gov.uk and apply for 'editor' or 'admin' permissions added to it.
-To avoid delays when you come to upload the next set of data, please do this in advance.
+You must have a data.gov.uk account with 'editor' or 'admin' permissions to publish organogram data.

-1. Log in to data.gov.uk <https://data.gov.uk/user>.
-Or if you don’t have an account, [create an account](becoming_an_editor_or_admin.html#getting-an-account)
+1. [Sign in to data.gov.uk](https://data.gov.uk/user) or create an account if you don't already have one.

-2. Check if your account has ‘editor’ permissions for your publisher by looking for the blue 'Publisher Tools' button at top-right.
-If you have it, click on it and check your organization is listed.
+2. Click the 'Publisher tools' button in the top menu to see if you have 'editor' permissions.
+Your organisation will appear in the drop-down menu if you do.

    ![organogram diagram](images/publisher_tools_button.png)

-3. If you don’t have the ‘Publisher Tools’ button, or your organization isn’t listed in its drop-down, [request to become an 'editor'](becoming_an_editor_or_admin.html#become-an-editor).
+3. If you can't see the 'Publisher tools' button or your organisation in the drop-down menu, [apply to become an 'editor'].

-4. If you requested to become an editor and haven’t heard back for a couple of days, [contact the data.gov.uk team].
+Email <team@data.gov.uk> if you applied to become an editor and haven't heard back for a couple of days.

 ## View your organograms